-If you need help, and you will if you’ve been criminally charged in Houston for a crime like this, contact attorney Christian Capitaine for immediate help in your battle with the State of Texas.
+If you need help, and you will if you were criminally charged in Houston for a crime like this, contact attorney Christian Capitaine for immediate assistance in your battle with the State of Texas.

 Your Responsibilities During After an Accident

-If you’re involved in any form of auto accident in Texas, you must stop and give your name, your address, the name of your insurance company, the VIN of your vehicle, your drivers license, and health care if a party is injured or they request medical attention.
+If you’re involved in any form of an auto accident in Texas, there are a few requirements to remain in adherence with the law.
+You must give your name, your address, the name of your insurance company, the VIN of your vehicle, your driver license number, and provide health care if a party is injured or they request medical attention.

-Make a quick phone call to 832-618-7831 or send us a message using the contact form to make contact with attorney Christian Capitaine if you need help.
+If you need help, make a quick phone call to 832-618-7831 or send our law firm a message using the contact form to make contact with attorney Christian Capitaine.

-Hit & Run cases are serious and can be even more so if you have priors, extra circumstances, or if the incident was a result of DWI.
-The Capitaine Law Firm offers affordable rates, an aggressive legal defense, and over 15 years of legal experience to our clients.
+Hit & Run cases are serious matters and can be even more so if you have priors, extra circumstances, or if the incident was a result of DWI.
+The Capitaine Law Firm offers affordable rates, an aggressive legal defense, and over 20 years of criminal law experience to our clients.

 If you need help, you can rely on our law firm.
 We’re here to help.